Basbousa cake is a sweet tradition for Rosh Hashanah with a pretty interesting history.

 For the halvah cream:

-Bake in a greased pan for 30 minutes (until a though pick comes out moist but not liquidly)
+- Bake in a greased pan for 30 minutes (until a toothpick inserted into the center of the cake comes out moist but not liquid).

-Remove from the processor into a plastic wrap; create a shape of a ball and let sit in the freezer for at list 20 minutes.
+- Remove from the processor and place into a sheet of plastic wrap; create a shape of a ball and let sit in the freezer for at list 20 minutes.

-Preheat the oven to 300F.
-Prepare a cookie sheet covered with parchment paper, and using a grater shave the dough into crumbs.
+- Preheat the oven to 300°F. Prepare a cookie sheet covered with parchment paper, and using a grater, shave the semolina crisp dough into crumbs.
 Bake for 20 minutes until the crisp browns lightly (check every few minutes that it’s not burning).
-Remove from oven, cool and break to medium size crisps.
+Remove from oven, cool and break to medium-size crisps.

-To prepare the halvah cream: Place the whip cream into a mixer fitted with whisk attachment, whisk the cream until stiff.
+- To prepare the halvah cream: Place the whipping cream into a mixer fitted with whisk attachment, whisk the cream until stiff.